Sunday, November 19, 2023

 The concept of being Sealed with The Holy Spirit is another of Paul's ideas Revelation brings up, also the way chapter 14 uses the term Firstfurits I think is tied to how Paul used that term.
 And Paul's idea of representing the Word of God as a Sword in Ephesian 6 also seems influential on at least some of the Sword imagery in Revelation.

-There is also my theory that the Fifth Trumpet account in Revelation 9 explains the Removal of Restraint referred to II Thessalonians 2.
+There is also my old theory that the Fifth Trumpet account in Revelation 9 explains the Removal of Restraint referred to II Thessalonians 2.
+But I may be rethinking that now that I'm not a Futurist anymore.

 Luke, the most Paulian Gospel, may well be the most relevant of the Four Gospels to understanding Revelation.
 Luke 21:24 specifically is I think being quoted by at least two verses in Revelation, 11:2 and 13:10 though the latter may also have in mind Matthew 26:52.
 The end of the message to Laodicea in Revelation 3:20 is possibly drawing on Luke 12:36.
-Luke 11:22 uses a specific form of the word Nikao (Overcome, To Conquer) that elsewhere appears only in Revelation 6:2.
+Luke 11:22 uses a specific form of the word Nikao (Overcome) that elsewhere appears only in Revelation 6:2 (To Conquer).
 Luke is also the only other NT Text to use the word translated "Lake" in Revelation, Lmne.

 I added a section on one particular Anti-Revelation Hyper Paulian to my Thyatira post.
 I have also written an Amazon Review of that Author's book.